 A Form I-9 is not available to be inserted into packets (either at the Company level or Project level).
 Instead, I-9s are automatically matched to employees when they are Invited to a Project.
 This ensures that I-9s are not accidentally deleted from Startwork packets, and ensures that every employee who needs to submit an I-9 receives one.

 NOTE: We've observed that individuals tend to receive I-9s and W-4s while Loan-Out employees receive only W-9s.
 Sometimes, however, Production Companies require Loan-Outs to submit I-9s just to cover their bases.
-This decision is completely up to the employer.
+It is our understanding that this decision is completely up to the employer.

 In TiM, Form I-9s are submitted and approved separately from the rest of the Startwork packet.